danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 # Exercise 1 - Creating an automated test case with TTA from SAP Cloud ALM

-In this exercise, we will create a test case in SAP Cloud ALM, that is then recorded with Tricentis Test Automation tool.
+In this exercise, you will learn how to create and record an automated test case using SAP Cloud ALM together with Tricentis Test Automation (TTA).
+You will go through the non-polished end-to-end process — from creating a new automated test case in SAP Cloud ALM to configuring parameters, capturing screens, and building the login and process flows in TTA.

 ## Exercise 1.1 - Creating an automated test case in SAP Cloud ALM and enter TTA